kubos/kubos/docs/tutorials/shell.rst

         - ``list`` - List current shell sessions
         - ``join`` - Join an existing shell session
         - ``kill`` - Kill an existing shell session
+        - ``help`` - Display the help message

 Optional arguments:

     - ``-i {remote IP}`` - Default: `0.0.0.0`.
 IP address of the shell service to connect to.
-    - ``-p {remote port}`` - Default: `8080`.
+    - ``-p {remote port}`` - Default: `8010`.
 UDP port of the shell service to connect to.

 Starting a New Shell Session
 ----------------------------

-We'll start by creating a new shell session on the OBC.
+We'll start by creating a new shell session between our SDK instance and the OBC.

 Our command should look like this::

-   $ kubos-shell-client start
+   $ kubos-shell-client -i 10.0.2.20 -p 8010 start

 The output from the client should look like this:

 .. code-block:: none

-   Starting shell client -> 0.0.0.0:8080
+   Starting shell client -> 10.0.2.20:8010
    Starting shell session -> 672612
    Press enter to send input to the shell session Press Control-D to detach from the session